 Whether you’re an athlete warming up for an event or someone trying to shake off the stiffness from a day, stretching is a powerful yet often overlooked part of physical well-being.
-Stretching is much more than just a pre-workout ritual—it’s a key component of a balanced fitness routine and a valuable tool for reducing tension, enhancing performance, and preventing injury.
-In this article, we’ll explore the wide-ranging benefits of stretching for both body and mind, and break down the different types of stretching and the best times to stretch to enhance your routine and well-being.
+Stretching is much more than just a pre-workout ritual; it’s a key component of a balanced fitness routine and a valuable tool for improving flexibility, reducing tension and soreness, enhancing performance, and preventing injury.
+In this article, we’ll explore the This guide breaks down the science-backed benefits of stretching, optimal timing, and safest techniques to enhance your routine and well-being.

 Stretching is the practice of deliberately lengthening your muscles and tendons to improve flexibility, range of motion, mobility, and muscle function.
 It helps keep your muscles long, lean, and functional, ready for daily movement or physical activity.